bet4a/d3wiki/Upgrading-to-3.0.md

 ## Requests

+If you load external data via [d3.xhr](Requests), **change your callback function to take an additional `error` argument.** If an error occurs loading the resource, you can use the error argument to diagnose the problem, to retry, or to inform the user.
+Examples of errors include network issues (such as being offline), or missing files (404) or unavailable servers (503).
+This change makes it more obvious that requests can fall; the error argument is a nagging reminder that you should consider errors when loading resources.
+(It also means you can now distinguish between a successfully-loaded JSON file that contains `null` and an error.)

-If you load external data via [d3.xhr](Requests), **change your callback function to take an additional `error` argument.** In 2.x, you would have written code like this:
+In 2.x, you might have written this:

 ```js
 d3.json("my-data.json", function(data) {